 2) Sony A7 II vs A7

 So what are the key differences between the Sony A7 II and the original A7 and what has changed?
 As I have already mentioned above, the A7 II now has 5-axis in-body image stabilization (IBIS), which down-grades to 3-axis IBIS when non-native lenses are used.
 The A7 II has an improved hybrid AF system, which Sony claims to be up to 30% faster.
-Ergonomics have been greatly improved thanks to a much larger and more comfortable grip and the shutter release along with some buttons have been changed and moved as well (more on ergonomic changes in the next page of the review).
+Ergonomics have been greatly improved thanks to a much larger and more comfortable grip and the shutter release along with some buttons have been changed and moved as well (more on ergonomic changes in the next section of the review).
 The original Sony A7 had a combination of magnesium alloy and polycarbonate in terms of construction, while the new A7 II has a full magnesium alloy construction like the A7S and A7R cameras.
 Although there is no 4K recording, the A7 II has improved video features thanks to XAVC S codec and flat picture profile (S-Log2) to make it more appealing for those who like shooting high definition video.
 There are other slight menu changes and tweaks.
 Other than these changes, everything else, including the 24 MP sensor and the image processor are the same.

 3) Sony A7 vs A7 II vs A7R vs A7S